Birds of a Feather (Billie Eilish song): Commercial performance

+United States

-Following the release of Hit Me Hard and Soft, "Birds of a Feather" debuted at number 13 on the Billboard Hot 100 chart, the highest placing from the album after "Chihiro" peaking at number twelve and the lead single from the album "Lunch" at number five on the issue dated June 1, 2024.
-In its fourth week the then-album cut jumped from the eleventh to the ninth spot on the chart becoming its peak position as a non-single track.
-In its thirteenth week on the Hot 100, "Birds of a Feather" reached a new peak of number five, while ascending to number one on the multimetric Hot Rock & Alternative Songs and Hot Alternative Songs charts in its twelfth week.
-It became the first song by a woman artist to lead the multimetric Hot Rock & Alternative Songs and Hot Alternative Songs for at least 30 weeks; on the latter, it’s the second – and first by a woman in a lead role – after Zach Bryan’s “I Remember Everything,” featuring Kacey Musgraves, reigned for 30 weeks in 2023-24.
+Following the release of Hit Me Hard and Soft, "Birds of a Feather" debuted at number 13 on the Billboard Hot 100 chart issue dated June 1, 2024, the highest-placing track from the album after "Chihiro" at number twelve and the lead single "Lunch" at number five.
+In its fourth week, the then-album cut rose from number eleven to number nine on the chart, its peak position as a non-single track.
+In its thirteenth week on the Hot 100, "Birds of a Feather" reached a new peak of number five, while rising to the top of the multimetric Hot Rock & Alternative Songs and Hot Alternative Songs charts in its twelfth week.
+It surpassed 30 weeks atop both charts, becoming the first song by a female artist to achieve the feat on the former, and the first song by a lead female artist to do so on the latter.
+"Birds of a Feather" was the ninth most-streamed song of 2024 in US on-demand audio with 660.7 million streams, and the tenth most-streamed song in 2025, with 511.8 million streams.

 Following its music video release, the song reached a new peak of number two on the Hot 100, becoming her highest placement since "Therefore I Am" in 2020 and the highest-charting song from Hit Me Hard and Soft.
 The single was certified 5× Platinum by the RIAA on March 14, 2025.
-"Birds of a Feather" became Eilish's first song to chart for over a year (52 weeks) inside the Billboard Hot 100, surpassing "bad guy's" 49 weeks.
-On Pop Airplay, the song accumulated 50 weeks on the chart after topping it for eight weeks, making it the longest charting solo song by a female artist in the chart history and sixth overall tied with The Weeknd's Die for You.
+"Birds of a Feather" became Eilish's first song to chart for over a year (52 weeks) inside the Billboard Hot 100, surpassing "Bad Guy"'s 49 weeks.
+The song accumulated 50 weeks on the Pop Airplay chart after topping it for eight weeks, making it the longest-charting solo song by a female artist in the chart's history and the sixth overall, tied with The Weeknd's "Die for You".